ivotron/popper2-paper/paper.md

 | 5                  |     4056                        |    13    |  99.14%  | -->

 To achieve lower training durations, the training should ideally be done on GPUs in the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.
-In the next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using popper.
+In the next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using Popper.

 ### Workflow execution in the Cloud using Kubernetes